SciSpike/aspectify/README.md

 ### Intercepting property accessors
 The current decorator specification behaves in such a way that you can only decorate either the `get` or `set` method, not both.
-This implementation provides as much information as possible at runtime for you to be able to detect which accessor was called.
+This implementation provides as much information as possible at design time and runtime for you to be able to detect which accessor was decorated and called, respectively.

-If `thisJoinPoint.set` is truthy, then the `set` accessor was called and `thisJoinPoint.fullName` starts with `set `.
+At design time, `thisJoinPointStaticPart.accessor` is truthy if the decorated method is an accessor.

-If `thisJoinPoint.get` is truthy, then the `get` accessor was called and `thisJoinPoint.fullName` starts with `get `.
+At runtime, if `thisJoinPoint.set` is truthy, then the `set` accessor was called and `thisJoinPoint.fullName` starts with `set `, and if `thisJoinPoint.get` is truthy, then the `get` accessor was called and `thisJoinPoint.fullName` starts with `get `.

 ## Modifying the target class
 >NOTE: this is an advanced topic.